 If a NAT Gateway is thus needed by a managed public subnet and there are no utility subnets in that availability zone, the NAT Gateway will be placed in the first-listed public subnet in that zone.

 The managed private subnets route the rest of outbound IPv6 traffic to the VPC's Egress-only Internet Gateway.
 The managed public subnets route the rest of outbound IPv6 traffic to the VPC's Internet Gateway.

 As Debian, as of Debian 11, does not support IPv6-only instances, kOps does not support IPv6 on Debian.

 kOps currently supports IPv6 on Calico, Cilium, and bring-your-own CNI only.

 CNIs must not masquerade IPv6 addresses.

-Running IPv6 with Calico requires a Debian 11 or Ubuntu 22.04 based AMI.
+Running IPv6 with Calico requires a Ubuntu 22.04 or Flatcar based AMI.

 Future work ¶

 - External-DNS does not, as of the writing of this document, support registering AAAA records.